wp-plugins/wp-forecast/readme.txt

 	 * metric or american measures
 	 * windspeed unit
 	 * the forecast days
-	 * the daytime forecast for up to nine days
+	 * the daytime forecast for up to nine/seven days
 	 * the nighttime forecast for up to nine nights
    + support wordpress widgets, easy placement :-)
    + customize the information you want to show